ioBroker/ioBroker.iot/README.md

 ### Write response to
 For every command the text response will be generated.
 You can define here the Object ID , where this text must be written to.
 E.g. *sayit.0.tts.text*.

+### Colors
+Just now only english alexa supports the color control.
+The channel must have 4 states with following roles:

+- level.color.saturation (required for detection of the channel),
+- level.color.hue,
+- level.dimmer,
+- switch (optional)

 ## How names will be generated
 The adapter tries to generate virtual devices for smart home control (e.g. Amazon Alexa or Google Home).